jorgev81/books-library-manager/README.md

 ### Widget Functionality:
 - Allows users to add a new book.
 - Display the books in a table.
-- Allow users to delete a book.
+- Allows users to delete a book.
-- Allow users to update a book.
+- Allows users to update a book.
-- Allows users to use mui datatable filters and pagination features.
+- Allows users to use Mui Datatable filters and pagination features.

 ### Dependencies